mwoolweaver/elucidate/README.md

-# Elucidate Elucubratus for Procursus on checkra1n
+# Elucidate

+(ĭ-lo͞o′sĭ-dāt′)

-(ĭ-lo͞o′sĭ-dāt′) Clean up Elucubratus for use with Procursus on checkra1n with Cydia.
+Clean up Elucubratus for use with Procursus on checkra1n with Cydia.

 ## Issues